What is Pancreatic Cancer?

-We provide a multi-disciplinary approach to personalized care via a team that consists of surgeons, medical and radiation oncologists, radiologists, gastroenterologists, pathologists and specially trained support staff, all to help you make the most informed decision about your care.
+We provide a multi-disciplinary approach to personalized care via a team of experts consisting of surgeons, medical and radiation oncologists, radiologists, gastroenterologists, pathologists, and specially trained support staff, all to help you make the most informed decision about your care.

-- Starts in exocrine cells and accounts for 95 percent of pancreatic cancers.
+Starts in exocrine cells and accounts for 95 percent of pancreatic cancers.
 It occurs in the lining of the pancreatic ducts.

 Islet cell carcinoma

-- Originates in the endocrine cells which make hormones such as insulin and glucagon.
+Originates in the endocrine cells which make hormones such as insulin and glucagon.
 Most islet cell carcinomas are malignant, but insulin-producing islet cell tumors are often benign (non-cancerous).
 Islet cell tumors can be:

 - Functional (produce high levels of hormones causing symptoms)